Kylejeong2/personal-website/src/app/blog/posts/my-time-at-browserbase.md

 Like [Vercel](https://vercel.com), we're pioneering a new market in the age of AI as the defacto Browser Cloud.

-### My story?
+### My story

 We'll start from the beginning.
-I joined this company back in march in a bit of an unorthodox way.
-Rather than apply for the position through an official job application, I actually stumbled upon a DM on twitter from Paul Klein IV, the founder and CEO.
+I joined this company back in March in a bit of an unorthodox way.
+Rather than apply for the position through an official job application, I actually received a DM on twitter from Paul Klein IV, the founder and CEO.

 >"Yo how have we not met yet?"
 ![Original DM](/blog/browserbase/dm.png)

 We traded messages and he told me to stop by the office.
 So I hitched a ride to SF and came into the office to meet him.

-I mostly asked questions about founding, what it's like to have a company get acquired, how do you raise money so quickly, how to fall into pmf, etc.
+I mostly asked questions about founding, what it's like to have a company get acquired, how do you raise money so quickly, how to find PMF, etc.

-The one thing I still remember from our conversation in a lyft to pick up lunch was it's really important to build painkillers, not vitamins.
+One thing stuck: "You should always build painkillers, not vitamins."
 The rest is history.
-I did some official interview rounds with the team, with some strong recs from Paul and my good friend Alex, and started my first week in person end of march while on spring break.
+I went through the official interview process, then started my first in-person week at the end of March during spring break.

-It was a blast, sleeping on my friends couching as coming in for work was awesome.
-It was honestly super energizing compared to the dreadful probability theory courses I was sitting in at UCLA.
+It was a blast—crashing on a friend's couch, coming in for work.
+Super energizing compared to the dreadful probability theory courses at UCLA.

 ### Working Remote

 After spring break, I had to go back to school in down in LA, which is 5 hours driving from SF.
 Not exactly a commutable distance.

-I converted to remote and worked FT hours while going to school.
-I mostly skipped my lectures and found a way to get by in my courses while putting a majority of my effort in to my wrk and trying to learn from the team as much as I could.
+I went remote, working full-time while in school.
+I mostly skipped lectures, got by in courses, and focused most of my effort on work—learning from the team as much as possible.

 I even flew up to SF a couple times during the quarter and popped in to work while I was there.
-I distinctly remember working on rewriting and relaunching our MCP server, which had become a huge growth lever for stagehand.
-Alex and I had spent a while creating more tools and refining the quality of the server and our launch ended up getting a pretty good amount of viewership.
+I distinctly remember working on rewriting and relaunching our MCP server, which had become a huge growth lever for Stagehand.
+I spent a while creating more tools and refining the quality of the server and our launch ended up getting a pretty good amount of viewership.
 As of now, the server is at **2.5k** github stars.

 <figure>
 <img src="/blog/browserbase/helmet.png" alt="helmet" loading="lazy" width="100%" />